ronen567/just-the-docs/docs/optimizations.md

-## Nesterov momentum
+## Nesterov Momentum

-#### Ref:
+**Ref:**

-On the importance of initialization and momentum in deep learning, Proceedings of the 30 th International Conference on Ma- chine Learning, 2013, Sutskever et al
+**On the importance of initialization and momentum in deep learning, Proceedings of the 30 th International Conference on Ma- chine Learning, 2013, Sutskever et al**

 Nesterov momentum algorithm (aka NAG) is a variation of the momentum algorithm, with a slight algorithmic modification in the gradient formula: